taw10/crystfel/INSTALL.md

 If you want to use CrystFEL on a facility computer system, we recommend leaving the installation to facility IT staff.
-This means that a single installation can be shared and maintained.
+This means that a single installation can be shared and maintained centrally.
 In addition, installing software from source, on a system where you don't have administrative access, can be quite difficult.
 Please feel free to tell the IT staff to get in touch with us for assistance, and also to make sure that the installation is documented on the list of supported facility installations.

 Installation via container registry